sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

-Note that the cursors are derived from the DAC voltages the same way the timing references, so the calibration firmware can set the cursors to specific locations that match up with graticule markers with the same precision as defines the sweep slopes.
+Note that the cursors are derived from the DAC voltages the same way the timing references, so the calibration firmware can set the cursors to specific locations that match up with graticule markers with the same precision that defines the sweep slopes.
 This allows highly accurate calibration of the gain and offset for the CRT with respect to the cursors, and hence the sweep slopes.
-It's worth noting that the 10X gain is set to the timing markers, which is the only case where the CRT is calibrated directly to timing markers.
+It's worth noting that the 10X gain is set to the timing markers, which is the only case where the CRT is calibrated directly to timing markers[^1].

 After this step concludes, the horizontal 1X CRT deflection factor has been calibrated to
 $$d_{CRT} = 0.25 \ V/DIV$$, centered to the mid-range of the sweep extents.